marta-opalinska/Tactico/README.md

 # Before you start

-Remember that the platform is **hardware agnostic** so there are some function that you as a user need to implement in order for the framework to work correctly.
+Remember that the platform is **hardware agnostic**, so there are some functions that you as a user need to implement for the framework to work correctly.

-Functions to implement are placed in **Tactico\src\HardwareLayer.cpp**:
+Functions to implement can be found in **Tactico\src\HardwareLayer.cpp**:

 - void **waitFor**(int miliseconds)
 - void **printTactico**(const std::string s)